CountBricks: How Much to Install a Dryer Vent

 • Live pricing guards against supply-chain swings

-• Change-order tracking ensures you’re paid for scope creep
+• Change-order tracking ensures payment for scope changes

 Is flexible foil duct allowed?

-Many jurisdictions ban foil because it traps lint.
-CountBricks defaults to code-approved rigid metal and warns you if you select non-compliant materials.
+Many jurisdictions ban foil due to lint trapping.
+CountBricks defaults to code-approved rigid metal and alerts you to non-compliant materials.

 Do I need a permit?